TomBursch/kitchenowl/docs/self-hosting/oidc.md

 1. FRONT_URL is the environment variable that exactly matches KitchenOwl's URL including the schema (e.g. `https://app.kitchenowl.org`)

-KitchenOwl will request the following scopes:
+KitchenOwl uses the token auth method `client_secret_post` and will request the following scopes:

 - `openid`
 - `profile`